Nostalgia (2022 film): Cast

+Release

+Nostalgia had its world premiere in the official competition for Palme d'Or at the 75th Cannes Film Festival on 24 May 2022.
+The film was released in Italy on 25 May 2022 and in France on 4 January 2023.
+It was released theatrically in the United States on 20 January 2023 by Breaking Glass Pictures.

 Reception

+Box office

+Nostalgia grossed $3 million worldwide, including $1.5 million in Italy and $1.2 million in France.

 Critical response

-On the review aggregator website Rotten Tomatoes, 91% of 11 critics gave the film a positive review.
-On Metacritic, the film has a weighted average score of 75 out of 100, based on 6 reviews, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 89% based on 27 reviews, with an average rating of 7.2/10.
+The website's critics consensus reads, "Walking the tightrope between gangster drama and character study, Nostalgia takes us through the criminal underbelly of Naples in search of a past that may be better left behind."On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 75, based on 11 reviews, indicating "generally favorable" reviews.

 Lovia Gyarkye of The Hollywood Reporter praised acting performances by Favino and Ragno, Martone's direction and Paolo Carnera's camerawork, calling it a "surprisingly absorbing film" but adding that its exploration of nostalgia "gets telegraphed to the point of exhaustion."
-Peter Bradshaw's review in The Guardian described the film as "tremendously shot and terrifically acted," adding that the film "challenges the idea of nostalgia as broadcast in the title: it isn’t simply that nostalgia is delusional, or that the past wasn’t as great as it appears when viewed through rose-tinted spectacles.
+Peter Bradshaw's review in The Guardian described the film as "tremendously shot and terrifically acted," adding that the film "challenges the idea of nostalgia as broadcast in the title: it isn't simply that nostalgia is delusional, or that the past wasn't as great as it appears when viewed through rose-tinted spectacles.
 It is that there is no past and present."

 Accolades

-Nostalgia had its world premiere at the Cannes Film Festival on 24 May 2022, where it was screened as part of the official selection along with 20 other films competing for Palme d'Or.
-The film was released in Italy the following day, on 25 May 2022, just in time to qualify for the annual 2022 Nastro d'Argento (Silver Ribbon) Awards handed out by the Italian national association of film critics SNGCI, in a ceremony held on 20 June 2022 at the MAXXI museum in Rome, where it received seven nominations and four wins.
+Nostalgia was released in Italy just in time to qualify for the annual 2022 Nastro d'Argento (Silver Ribbon) Awards handed out by the Italian national association of film critics SNGCI, in a ceremony held on 20 June 2022 at the MAXXI museum in Rome, where it received seven nominations and four wins.

 These included Best Actor award for Favino—his fifth Silver Ribbon in that category, making him one of the most acclaimed Italian actors in history–and Best Director for Martone, who received the accolade for his work on both Nostalgia and his earlier film The King of Laughter (Qui rido io) released in September 2021.

 The film was also screened at the Motovun Film Festival in July 2022, where it competed for the main award, the Propeller of Motovun.